TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32S/T-Display/Programming/Using platformio/README.md

-The [T-Display](https://www.lilygo.cc/products/lilygo%C2%AE-ttgo-t-display-1-14-inch-lcd-esp32-control-board) is fully supported by the development environment *platformio* and can also be programmed using *ArduinoIDE* (you just need to install its support for *ESP32* microcontrollers).
+The [T-Display](https://www.lilygo.cc/products/lilygo%C2%AE-ttgo-t-display-1-14-inch-lcd-esp32-control-board) development board is fully supported in *platformio* and can also be programmed using *ArduinoIDE*.

 Programming your own firmware is the most flexible approach: **you** decide what the microcontroller is going to do, and only the sky is the limit.

-The price to pay is *programming* (which requires some *C++* skills), and it is up to you to find and download appropriate libraries that support your peripherals - such as the built-in TFT display.

-You can start programming firmware in two ways:

-* **From Existing:** download a ready-to-go *sample project*, and load it into *platformio*.
-Then adjust the project to your needs, or compile it as-is.
-* **From Scratch:** start a *new project* in *platformio*, and tell the project the type of board you are using, and the extra libraries you need.
+On the contrary, this requires some *C++* skills.

+Here is what I recommend:

+* **Getting to know IDE/platformio:**
+  Focus on compiling and uploading some pre-made source code that is guaranteed to work, i.e. the *Pong Example*.
+* **Create your own fresh platformio Project:**
+  Once uploading and running pre-made source code works, next focus on creating a new blank project in platformio, and adjust it step by step.
+Make sure you upload the project after each small step so you can verify your success.

-## New From Existing
+## Overview
-When you [download](materials/t_display_pong.zip) a *known-good* project from a trusted source, you save time and effort.
-The *ZIP file* contains the ready-to-go *platformio project* for the *Pong Example*, already adjusted to be *platformio-compatible*, and fitting the *T-Display* screen resoultion.

-After downloading, *unblock* and *unzip* the file, then open the unzipped folder in *VSCode*.
-Next, click *Upload* in the *platformio Project Tasks*, and you are done.

-If you have a bit more time, in the next section, we'll together build a project from scratch, and you can see all the detail settings that might be important to know when programming *T-Display*.
+My favorite development environment is platformio.
+I no longer use ArduinoIDE.
+Below are the steps to create a new fresh platformio project for T-Display boards.

-## New Project From Scratch
+## Create New Project

 In *platformio*, in the *Project Tasks* tree, go to *Projects & Configuration*.
 Then click *Create New Project* in the upper right hand corner.

 <img src="images/lilygo_t-display_platformio_newproject1.png" width="80%" height="80%" />